Exabyte-io/documentation/docs/models/auxiliary-concepts/nudged-elastic-band.md

-## Theoretical Background

-A detailed theoretical review of the NEB method can be found in Ref. [^1].
+#  Reaction Energy Profile Using Nudged Elastic Band (NEB) Method    a                                                                                                                                                                                                                            A detailed theoretical review of the NEB method can be found in Ref. [^1].
 A brief introductory explanation is offered in what follows.

 ### The Challenge: Predicting the Minimum Energy Path in Chemical Reactions